- Tariff codes, or harmonized system (HS) codes, are integral to cross-border shipping

-Tariff codes, or harmonized system (HS) codes, are an integral part of cross-border shipping.
+Tariff codes, or harmonized system (HS) codes, are integral to cross-border shipping.
 Almost every shippable product is assigned a tariff code as part of a worldwide classification system laid out by the World Customs Organization.
 Customs agents use these six to 10-digit codes to evaluate the content of imported and exported shipments, meaning that the proper code must be on your official shipping documents.

 Without it, your international shipment will be delayed at customs and may face additional processing fees.
 If you’re dedicated to timely delivery, you want to include the right code for all your cross-border shipments.